espiat/acf-dynamic-select-json-ajax-in-repeater/README.md

 Files !important -> only the functions for the example:
 class-gastrobbq-orders-cpt.php -> CPT Orders - ACF with repeater field for products
 class-gastrobbq-products-cpt.php -> CPT Products - loads the query for getting the single product details
-gastrobbq-admin-change-order-product.js -> js file to load the json data
+gastrobbq-admin-change-order-product.js -> js file to load the json data - has some console.log to see where your code stops ;-)